roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  We sealed the promise with a horny kiss.

  When he left my house, I thought to myself, this was a pretty good fuck, not a bad way to spend a day.
 Little did I realize what else was in store for me that day!
-Report_Story #1